marinlauber/Python-VPP/README.md

 3. ~~optimize the boat velocity with the 3-DOF equlibrium as constraints (Lagrange multipliers)~~
 4. Add all the windage contributions (mast, crew, rigging, etc.)
 5. Optional Delft hydro model
-6. Add dagerboards to the possible appendages
+6. Add dagger boards to the possible appendages
 6. ~~tidy plotting and results~~

 ### Prerequisites